ardagnir/athame/README.md

     }
     zle -N zle-line-init

 ####Why doesn't Athame work on my hipster terminal?
-It has this supercool terminfo that you've probably never heard of?
+It has this supercool terminfo that you've probably never heard of.
 I hardcoded all the terminal codes.
 Sorry, I was lazy.
 Athame only works on xterm-like terminals.

 ####Does Athame work with Neovim?